Consider these key factors before signing up to work with a debt consolidation company.

 Consolidating your debt offers some definite benefits.
 First, you usually have only one payment instead of many.
 Second, debt consolidation can lead to a lower interest rate.
 This helps you pay off debt and build a better credit score more quickly.

 Debt consolidation businesses have popped up in recent years offering services to people with debt problems.
-Click and swipe for five criteria you should use before you partner with one of these companies.

-1. Know debt relief laws and options before hiring any debt consolidation company.
+1. Know debt relief laws and options before hiring any debt consolidation company

 First, it’s important to know the difference between debt consolidation and debt settlement.
 With a debt consolidation program, a company notifies your creditors and negotiates the fees and payment.
 You make one payment to the debt consolidation company and then they distribute that amount to your creditors.
 Debt consolidation is good for unsecured debts, such as credit cards, personal loans, student loans, and medical bills.